Hierarchical Clustering With Confidence: Randomized hierarchical clustering

 \subsection{Amount of randomization}

-At each step of the bottom-up algorithm, one must determine the amount of randomization required to select the winning merge.
-For $D^{(t)}(X) =D^{(t)}(X_o)$, the amount of randomization at each iteration, $\tau^{(t)} = \tau^{(t)}(D^{(t)}(X_o))$, is parameterized by a single scalar $\tau$, fixed as
+At each step of the randomized clustering algorithm, one must determine the amount of randomization used to sample the merge.
+We define the user-specified function controlling the amount of external randomization as

-This data-driven specification of $\tau^{(t)}$, defined as a scalar multiple of the average distance among possible merges at step $t$, ensures that the clustering structure produced by our randomized algorithm remains invariant under rescaling of the data, a property also exhibited by the deterministic version.
+i.e., at step $t$, we set the amount of randomization to be a constant fraction $\tau^*$ of the average dissimilarity among the potential merges at that step.
+This data-driven specification of $\tau$ ensures that the clustering structure produced by our randomized algorithm remains invariant under rescaling of the data, a property also exhibited by the deterministic version.

-Before proceeding, we make the following observation about our randomization scheme, obtained by substituting \eqref{eqn:scaletau} into the probability distribution defined in \eqref{eq:sel_prob_t}.
-By definition, the random merge variable $M^{(t)}$ depends on the data matrix exclusively through the collection of all possible dissimilarities $D^{(t)}(X)$ at that step.
-This observation is formalized in Lemma \ref{lem:condind}. \begin{lemma} The merge variable $M^{(t)}$ is conditionally independent of $X$ given $D^{(t)}(X)=D^{(t)}(X_o)$, i.e.,